ding-lab/BreakPointSurveyor/README.md

 ### Structure Plots

-Structure plots visualize interchromosomal breakpoints as points with X,Y coordinates given by the breakpoint position along each chromosome.
+Structure plots visualize breakpoints as points with X,Y coordinates given by the breakpoint position along each chromosome.
 Such figures also display read depth, gene and exon annotations, and a copy number histogram.
 In this workflow, read depth and discordant reads are obtained from aligned WGS data, and calls from various structural variant tools shown.
 Breakpoint predictions from other tools, whether from WGS or RNA-Seq data, can